kathirmeyyappan/world/README.md

 # kathir world

-Started as a gamified personal portfolio and then turned into brainrot after I got my hands on Modal compute.
+Started as a gamified personal portfolio that only ran on client, and then turned into brainrot after I got my hands on Modal compute.
 Join with friends and have fun.

 ---